skrattaren/apf.rst/apf.rst

   A reference to Helen of Troy (or Tsort, I suppose I should say), over whom the Trojan War was started.
-The exact original quote, from Christopher Marlowe's "`The Tragical History of Dr Faustus`_", goes:
+The exact original quote, from Christopher Marlowe's **The Tragical History of Dr Faustus**, goes:

         Was this the face that launched a thousand ships, And burnt the topless towers of Ilium?